About the Artist

 Artist Statement

-Within my paintings, the natural world bends, expands, and pulls apart from itself, forming stages for symbolic acts.
-I move impishly through feverish landscapes, where slick, high chroma paint articulates scenes characterized by their luminosity.
-In some works, animals trample through my childhood garden.
-In other works, I find myself in conversation with Narcissus, Daphne, Eve, and the Serpent.
-These conversations serve as an investigation into my relationship with art history, the environment, and the people around me.
+Within my paintings, the natural world curls, swells, and pulls itself apart, forming stages for symbolic acts.
+I move impishly through tumultuous landscapes, where slick, high chroma paint illuminates my notions of love, desire, and the conflicts they contain.
+Thermal light licks at creatures from my milieu, as they hunt, swallow, pollinate, and trample through my childhood garden.
+In other works, I find myself in conversation with Narcissus, Daphne, Eve, and the Serpent, metabolizing their mythological transformations alongside my lived experiences.

 Bio